-- (a) Determination of competence...Determination of competence shall be made by a registered nurse...The specialized care plan willshall identify the nurse responsible for making this determination. - (c) Competence defined.-.
+- (a) Determination of competence...
+Determination of competence shall be made by a registered nurse...
+The specialized care plan will identify the nurse responsible for making this determination. - (b) Supervised practice-.
+An individual who is working toward but has not yet achieved status of a competent special care provider shall provide specialized care under the supervision of a registered-nurse. - (c) Competence defined.-.
 Competence involves demonstrating safe performance of each step of the special care procedure and proper use and maintenance of equipment, basic problem solving skills, consistency of performance, and sufficient theoretical understanding. - (d) Documentation of competence-.
-The record shall document which people are determined competent to perform a special care procedure. - (e) Review of competence...
-A specialized care provider's competence shall be reviewed by a registered nurse at least annually, and also when that worker's competence is in question, or at any time when there is change in the condition of the individual person with a developmental disability.
+The record shall document which people are determined competent to perform a special care procedure.